iejMac/iejmac.github.io/_posts/2025-03-26-alignments.markdown

+---
+layout: post
-# exploring tensor alignments in neural networks (part 1)
+title:  "exploring tensor alignments in neural networks (part 1)"
+---
 this document is a summary from a light exploration into neural network parametrizations. the parametrization space we’ll focus on is the abc-parametrization whose definition we borrow from [1]:

 ## background